 If you loose the password to your wordpress backend you usually just use the forgotten password link to reset it.
 But what if you don’t have access to that emailadress any more?
-There is a workarround to change that password directly in the database without access to the wordpress backend.
+What if that emailaddress belongs to somebody else?
+There is a workarround to change that password directly on the database without access to the wordpress backend.

 Inspect the wordpress database